64bitpandas/cs61b-notes/algorithms/shortest-paths/dijkstras-algorithm.md

 * each add operation to PQ takes log\(V\), and perform this V times
 * each removeFirst operation to PQ takes log\(V\) and perform this V times
-* each change priority operation to PQ takes log\(V\), perform this as many times as there are edges
+* each change priority operation to PQ takes log\(V\), perform this at most as many times as there are edges
 * everything else = O\(1\)
 * usually, there are more or equal edges compared to the number of vertices.